3 Venezuelans plead guilty for aiding anti-Maduro plot

 The U.S. has denied any direct role in the attempted raid just as Venezuela’s opposition has taken distance from Goudreau, despite having previously signed with him an agreement to conduct a snatch and grab operation inside Venezuela.

-Other than a $50,000 payment for expenses the opposition never paid Silvercorp and Goudreau last year sued one of Guaido’s aides, Miami-based political analyst J.J.
+Other than a $50,000 payment for expenses Silvercorp was never paid.
+And Goudreau during the raid acknowledged going ahead with the invasion without Guaidó’s support even though he later sued one of Guaido’s aides, Miami-based political analyst J.J.
 Rendon, for breach of contract.

 Follow Goodman on Twitter: @APJoshGoodman